greglook/merkle-db/doc/indexing.md

 process repeats until the results are valid or we're reduced back to a carry output.

+#### Update Partitions

+Updating partitions actually requires loading data into memory, so the algorithm constrains the total number of partitions loaded to double the partition limit `p`.
+Updated sets of records are buffered as the children are processed, emitting full partitions where possible, merging in underflowing partitions as needed.
+The buffer is filled until at least 150% of the partition limit has been reached, then a 75% full partition is emitted, leaving (at worst) another 75% full partition if there are no more adjacent to process.

 #### Rebuild Indexes

 If the result was a sequence of updated (direct) children, then we can now